 Top 100 US Importers

-The Journal of Commerce’s annual Top 100 U.S. Importers and Exporters ranking begins with data from PIERS, a sister product of The Journal of Commerce within IHS, and is enhanced by information gathered from other industry sources.
+The Journal of Commerce’s annual Top 100 U.S. Importers and Exporters ranking begins with data from PIERS, a sister product of The Journal of Commerce within IHS Markit, and is enhanced by information gathered from other industry sources.

-The figures are expressed in 20-foot-equivalent units, or TEUs, the most common measurement of containerized ocean shipping.
-One standard 40-foot ocean container equals two TEUs.
+The figures are expressed in TEU, the most common measurement of containerized ocean shipping.
+One standard 40-foot ocean container equals two TEU.

 These rankings represent our best approximation of the total international oceanborne shipments by these companies and their subsidiaries.
 We welcome your feedback.